-The Federal Ministry of Agriculture and Rural Development is one of the cardinal ministries that should drive the economy of Nigeria if the country has not neglected it for decades.
+Until the name change, it was known as the Federal Ministry of Agriculture and Rural Development.
+It is one of the cardinal ministries that should drive the economy of Nigeria if the country has not neglected it for decades.

 This is a ministry under the regional government before the military takeover that drove the economy of the regions and they were able to build several projects that are still relevant today.

-The current minister of Agriculture is Dr. Mohammad Mahmood Abubakar, a former minister of the Nigeria’s ministry of environment.
-He replaced Sabo Nanono.
+Kyari succeeds Dr. Mohammad Mahmood Abubakar, a former minister of Nigeria’s ministry of environment. who replaced Sabo Nanono.

 Origin of Federal Ministry of Agriculture in Nigeria